 She reiterated what the other Doctor had already said.
 I refused.
 I would not abort my son.
 I was adamant.
 There had to be a way.
 Lord, I prayed for a way.

 Over the next two days, the Doctor tried to convince me.
 She noted the baby was not fully developed.
 She noted if, and that was a big if, he survived he would have disabilities.
 She noted that the longer he stayed inside of me, the greater the risk of infection for him and for me.
 I didn’t want to listen.
 I wanted my unborn son.

 I. Wanted.
 My.
 Son.

-The last time I saw him, the last time I felt him, he was streching out his hands.
+The last time I saw him, the last time I felt him, he was stretching out his hands.
 His fingers were pressing on the inside of my belly.
-I saw every single one as he streched against my skin, trying so very hard to find more room.
+I saw every single one as he stretched inside me, trying so very hard to find more room.